arielrivera/CPUTracker/prompts.md

     2- A section to show basic Status of the LOGS folder, if it exists, if it is empty or not and how many ".7z" files exists if any, etc...

+Starting the project:
 I want to break down the processes in steps:
 Step 1:

-Lets begin by settings things up before coding, I would like to start by the creation of the container so we can create the container image that runs a simmple hello world application with streamlit.Once we have a handle of this , like being able to fire up the container and being able to access the webapp in the browser and being able to shut it down and on again and it works fine.
-Make sure the process includes the mounting an OS folder into the container .
+Lets begin by settings things up before coding, I would like to start by the creation of the container so we can create the container image that runs a simmple hello world application that connects to the DB and displays the records of the UNITS table.Once we have a handle of this , like being able to fire up the container and being able to access the webapp in the browser and being able to shut it down and on again and it works fine with the changes made to the database are permanent between restarts of the container.
+Make sure the process includes the mounting an OS folder into the container for full acccess to the sqlite database.

 When I'm satisfied I will let you know when we can move on to SETP 2, which I will define later.
 Ok ?